ITS-of-WNY/its-of-wny.github.io/services.md

                 <li>Provided in Erie, Genesee, and Wyoming Counties</li>
                 <li>Requires school district approval</li>
                 <li>Follows the school calendar of each district</li>
-                <li>Services take place in the child's school</li>
+                <li>Services take place in a variety of settings</li>
               </ul>
             </div>
           </div>
         </div>
         <div class="8u 12u$(small)">
           <br />
-          <p>ITS of WNY holds contracts with Genesee, Erie and Wyoming Counties to provide OT, PT and speech services for children aged 3-5, who have been approved by their local school district's committee on preschool education.</p>
+          <p>ITS of WNY holds contracts with Genesee, Erie and Wyoming Counties to provide OT, PT and speech services for children aged 3-5, who have been approved by their local school district's Committee on Preschool Special Education.</p>

-          <p>Services are delivered during the school year,  follow the school calendar of each district, and are designed to support the child's educational program.
-Services take place in a child's home, nursery school, childcare center,or universal pre-K classroom, as deemed appropriate by the child's committee on preschool education.</p>
+          <p>Services are provided during the school year, follow the school calendar of each district, and are designed to support the child's educational program.
+Services take place in a child's home, nursery school, child-care center,or universal pre-K classroom, as deemed appropriate by the child's Committee on Preschool Special Education.</p>

           <p>ITS of WNY therapists are also available to provide extended school year services, if approved by the school district.</p>
           <a href="#services" class="button small scrolly icon fa-angle-up">Back to Top</a>
         </div>